-Different numbers of candidate scenes and iterations were required for each result, depending on the complexity of the object and the quality underlying data.
-Because we select an initial set of N possible values at each edge node, and then augment them with extra possibilities to allow for contour completion, each node in a particular MRF may consider a different number of possible edges.
+Different numbers of candidate scenes and iterations were required for each result, depending on the complexity of the object and the quality of the underlying data.
+Because the algorithm selects an initial set of N possible values at each edge node, and then augments them with extra possibilities to allow for contour completion, each node in a particular MRF may consider a different number of possible edges.
 Disc results used N=20 candidates and 10 belief propagation iterations.
 The robot results used 100 candidates and 20 iterations, due to the robot's irregular shape and the "noise" provided by the textured carpet.
 The cars required 40 candidates and 20 iterations.
+The number of initial candidates and belief propagation steps were manually selected.
+Selecting larger values in each instance should produce equivalent results at an increased computational cost.
+In future work, we hope to determine these parameters automatically from the data and models.